 7. Do your paperwork

-Make sure that your written agreement covers the basics, such as the agreed price, how it will be paid, the names of the parties and their signatures.
-The agreement should also include a declaration that the car does not have anyone else with a claim to it and also that it is subject to successful qualified inspection.
+Ensure your written agreement covers the basics, such as the agreed price, how it will be paid, as well as the names of both parties and their signatures.
+It should also include a declaration that the car does not have anyone else with a claim to it, and that it’s subject to successful qualified inspection.

 8. Don’t forget to insure your car